Get to know the details on Mirena

 Mirena lasts up to 6 years for pregnancy prevention, and eliminates the responsibility of taking a daily pill—that’s 2,191 daily pills over 6 years vs 1 Mirena IUD.
 Monthly pharmacy trips for birth control refills are a thing of the past!
 But you will need to do a thread check 1 time a month to make sure Mirena is still in place.
 Your healthcare professional can teach you how.

 Within 4 to 6 weeks of placement, you should return for a follow-up visit.
 If you don't feel the threads or feel more than just the threads, call your healthcare professional.
 Mirena may not be in the right position and may not prevent pregnancy.
-Use non-hormonal back-up birth control (such as condoms and spermicide) until your healthcare professional can check that Mirena is still in the right place.
+Avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide) until your healthcare professional can check that Mirena is still in the right place.

 *When asked, "In the past 12 months, have you ever forgotten to take your pill?"